 Throughout the Great Lakes region, coastal areas are under threat from fluctuating lake levels and extreme weather events.
 While we cannot control the weather, ports and their host communities can be better prepared through long-term planning.
 The Great Lakes Coastal Resiliency Study was launched in 2016 by Great Lakes states in partnership with Army Corps of Engineers and other federal partners.
 It was formally authorized by Congress in 2018 and will ultimately result in recommendations for future structural, non-structural, and regulatory measures to protect shorelines

-Congress and the Administration should include funds in the FY22 Energy and Water Development Appropriations Bill and FY2022 workplan to enable the Corps of Engineers to begin substantive work on the Great Lakes Coastal Resiliency Study.
+Congress and the Administration should include funds in the FY23 Energy and Water Development Appropriations Bill and FY2023 workplan to enable the Corps of Engineers to continue work on the Great Lakes Coastal Resiliency Study.

 As recently as 2013, water levels in the Great Lakes were at historic lows.
-They are now at historic highs with severe flooding along the shoreline of Lake Ontario, Erie and Michigan.
+In recent years, they have been at historic highs with severe flooding along the shorelines of Lake Ontario, Erie and Michigan.
 Combined with extreme weather events such as storms or severe winters, port infrastructure is being challenged.
 This infrastructure includes navigation channels, breakwaters, jetties, dock walls, and warehouses.
 For example, in 2017 and again in 2019, the Port of Oswego was damaged by a combination of high water, flooding and severe wave action.
 In early 2020 the majority of the Port of Milwaukee was flooded with waves overtopping the city’s breakwaters.

 After Hurricane Sandy damaged areas of the North Atlantic coast in 2012, Congress directed the Corps of Engineers to conduct the Atlantic Coast Comprehensive Study, a multi-year effort to identify coastal storm risk management strategies for communities.
 The study also recommended further analysis of nine focus areas along the coast.
 In these locations the Corps is conducting feasibility studies which will examine, among other things, the need for structural modifications.